romenti/Quality_Online_Genealogies/Results/README.md

 - model_<relative-name>_sensitivity_analysis.RData: .RData files with alternative models for different relatives and demographic variables (as sensitivity checks)

 - sweden_<year>.RData: .RData files with swedish population counts by age and sex from the Human Mortality Database and FamiLinx

+- tables_appendix.RData: .RData file with tables reported in the appendix of the paper